Azure Dedicated Host

 Deploy your Azure VMs in a dedicated environment

 Azure Dedicated Host provides physical servers that host one or more Azure virtual machines.
-Your server is dedicated to your organisation and workloads—capacity is not shared with other customers.
+Your server is dedicated to your organization and workloads—capacity isn't shared with other customers.
 This host-level isolation helps address compliance requirements.
-As you provision the host, you gain visibility into and control over the placement of your Azure VMs and you determine the host's maintenance policies.
+As you provision the host, you gain visibility into and control over the placement of your Azure VMs, and you determine the host's maintenance policies.

 Helps address compliance requirements by deploying your workloads on a dedicated server

 Features Dedicated Host SKUs with the number of processors, VM series, and VM sizes you need